-The hands-free video feature can be found in the carousel of camera lens options beneath the record button, as shown above.
+The hands-free video feature can be found in the list of image capture options, as shown above.
 Simply tap the record button once to start the video, and again to stop it after you've gotten the footage you want.

 3. Let viewers share your Stories.

-Increase engagement and views of your Instagram Story by letting viewers share them with their friends -- as Direct Messages.
+Increase engagement and views of your Instagram Story by letting viewers share them with their friends — as direct messages (DMs).

-Toggle on "Allow Sharing" so viewers can DM your Story to friends to increase your audience reach.
+Toggle on "Allow Sharing as Message" so viewers can DM your Story to friends to increase your audience reach.
 Voila!